 Quasi-neutrality ensures that the electrostatic potential is zero at the plasma centre.
 Close to a boundary, the light and fast electrons can leave the plasma quickly.
 The ions are a lot heavier and cannot leave the plasma that fast.
 Thus, the walls acquire a negative potential.
 Because of Debye shielding, the potential variation occurs in a layer of thickness of a few Debye lengths, called the sheath.

 A breakdown mechanism.
-The transition from simple townsend avalanches towards streamer occurs more easily when the multiplication of charge (meaning when the effective ionisation coefficient) is very efficient and varying strongly with the field.
-This is very often the case at high pressure, but nevetheless streamers can be ignited at any pressure.
-A lot of charged particles are produced and seperated in the applied electric field.
+The transition from simple Townsend avalanches towards streamer occurs more easily when the multiplication of charge (meaning when the effective ionisation coefficient) is very efficient and varying strongly with the field.
+This is very often the case at high pressure, but nevertheless streamers can be ignited at any pressure.
+A lot of charged particles are produced and separated in the applied electric field.
 The resulting dipole exhibits an electric field with a comparable strength to the applied one.
-Therefore, the ionisation is carried by the electric field, which the charged particles create themselves. charged particles are produced and seperated in the applied electric field.
+Therefore, the ionisation is carried by the electric field, which the charged particles create themselves. charged particles are produced and separated in the applied electric field.
 The resulting dipole exhibits an electric field with a comparable strength to the applied one.
 Therefore, the ionisation is carried by the electric field, which the charged particles create themselves.